Proposed School Merger Plan information can be found HERE.

 Radiation Emergencies: What Should I Do?

 Learn about Potassium Iodide (KI).
-An important note about KI for people who live or work in the Emergency Planning Zone: Effective May 1, 2020, it is recommended that residents and employers within the 10-mile radius of a Nuclear Power Plant keep their current supply of KI for emergency use.
-The most recent distribution of KI tablets was provided in September 2014 and has a current expiration date of April 2020.
-Due to widespread delays with the shipment of new KI tablets, local Public Health authorities have not received additional tablets for distribution from the Nuclear Regulatory Commission (NRC).
+An important note about KI for people who live or work in the Emergency Planning Zone: It is recommended that residents and employers within the 10-mile radius of a Nuclear Power Plant keep their current supply of KI for emergency use.
+The most recent distribution of KI tablets was provided in September 2020 and has a current expiration date of October 2029.
 According to the Food and Drug Administration, studies confirm that none of the components of KI tablets, including the active ingredient, are significantly reduced when stored according to labeled directions.
 Therefore, KI tablets are naturally stable, do not lose their effectiveness over time, and remain usable.
 Based on this evidence and previous practices, it is recommended that residents and employers within the 10-mile EPZ radius of a Nuclear Power Plant keep their current supply of KI for emergency use until an additional supply becomes available.
 Local public authorities will notify residents of new KI supplies and/or additional information when received from the NRC.
 Should residents and/or employers prefer to obtain new KI sooner, it is available for purchase at several online retailers.
 When the new KI supply is received, Public Health will provide the KI pills to the public that live and work in the 10-mile EPZ of nuclear power plants.
 For more information, call (828) 695-5815.